 Expert Advisor Network

 Uniseed has established a network of advisors who have expertise in different technology domains.
 These experts and thought leaders assist the fund in its investment selection and assist selected portfolio companies in their strategy, growth and industry connections.
-Initial experts cover agricultural biotechnology, medical devices and deep technology and ICT.
-The network is below.
+Experts cover agricultural biotechnology, medical devices and deep technology and ICT.

 Director, Quantum Innovation Fund Management

 Tamara Mills is Director of Quantum Innovation Fund Management, a high caliber innovation commercialization organization, supporting the growth and development of the Australasian health innovation ecosystem and facilitating strategic investments in the equity and equity-linked securities of early to mid-stage companies involved in the development of breakthrough medical and healthcare technologies.

 Tamara has extensive experience in the commercialization of innovative medical technologies across the United States, Japan, Brazil, Europe and Australia, having held executive level positions within Australia and internationally at both publicly listed and private companies.
 Tamara has a strong track record in portfolio asset management in the medical device, diagnostics and pharmaceutical space having previously managed the pipeline product investment portfolio for Jubilant life sciences.